-- Whether you would reasonably expect the personal information to be collected, used or disclosed in the circumstances - The kind, sensitivity and amount of the personal information - Whether the collection, use or disclosure is reasonably necessary for our functions and activities - The risk of unjustified adverse impact or harm, and - Whether the impact on your privacy is proportional to the benefit.
+- Whether you would reasonably expect the personal information to be collected, used or disclosed in the circumstances - The kind, sensitivity and amount of the personal information - Whether the collection, use or disclosure is reasonably necessary for our functions and activities - The risk of unjustified adverse impact or harm - Whether the impact on your privacy is proportional to the benefit, and - Whether the collection, use or disclosure is not only lawful but also fair and reasonable in the context of the individual's circumstances; particularly where the individual may have impaired decision-making capacity or require additional safeguards.

 Personal information, when used in this policy, the term "personal information" has the meaning given to it in the Privacy Act 1988.
-Generally, it is any information that relates to you that can be used to reasonably identify you.
+Generally, it is any information relating to you that can be used to reasonably identify you.
 This may include name, address (including your IP address), telephone number, email address and profession or occupation.
 If the information we collect personally identifies you, or you are reasonably identifiable from it, the information will be considered personal information.